 We own and operate one of the industry's leading high-performance low earth orbit ("LEO") small satellite constellations.
 Our constellation is optimized to cost-efficiently capture imagery at high revisit rates where and when our customers need it.
 The orbital configuration of our constellation is designed to collect data on the most critical and strategic locations on Earth where we believe approximately 90% of the global GDP occurs.
 With twelve satellites on orbit as of March 31, 2022, our constellation is able to image certain locations every hour, from dawn to dusk, providing our customers with insights and situational awareness throughout the day.
 Our satellites are designed with agile pointing capabilities that enable our customers to task our constellation on demand to collect specific locations of interest.
-Our tasking methodology employs proprietry artificial intelligence ("AI")-enabled software to efficiently collect images of the most important areas of interest to our customers.
-We believe that our focus on critical strategies and economic infrastructure and the AI-enabled tasking of our constellation differentiates us from our competitors, who are dedicated primarily to mapping the entirety of the Earth every day and who, therefore, require hundreds of satellites to support their mission.
+Our tasking methodology employs proprietary artificial intelligence ("AI")-enabled software to efficiently collect images of the most important areas of interest to our customers.
+We believe that our focus on critical entirely of the Earth every day and who, therefore, require hundreds of satellites to support their mission.
 Our focused approach enables us to deliver highly targeted and valuable intelligence with a smaller constellation that has the added benefit of greater operating and capital efficiencies.

 Our Spectra AI software platform processes millions of observations a day from our proprietary satellite constellation and from multiple external data sources including imaging, radar and radio frequency satellites, environmental sensors, asset tracking sensors, Internet-of-Things ("IoT") connected devices, internet-enabled narrative sources, and a variety of geotemporal data feeds.
 Spectra AI employs advanced, proprietary AI and machine learning ("ML") techniques to process, analyze, and transform these data feeds into alerts, information, and insights.
-Customers can access Spectra AI's data and analytics through easy-to-use web services or through platform application programming interfaces
+Customers can access Spectra AI's data and analytics through easy-to-use web services or through platform application programming interfaces.